 Examples of synthetic rope use include; fishing, tent lines, décor, and water sports.

 2. Strength – between the two ropes, synthetic are relatively more substantial; they are 20% stronger.
 They are stronger because of the organic composition of natural yarns.
 At the same time, synthetic ropes were made to be stronger than the natural ropes that were already in existence.

-On the other hand, synthetic ropes are resistant to mold, rot, and even mildew; therefore can be last in areas with high humidity.
-Fishermen can use them in waters during fishing or even boats.
+On the other hand, synthetic ropes are resistant to mold, rot, and even mildew; therefore can last in areas with high humidity.
+Fishermen can use them in water during fishing or even boats.

 4. Composition – natural ropes are organic materials used to make them grow naturally in the environment.
 For example, a cotton rope is made from the material obtained from cotton.

 Synthetic ropes, on the other hand, are artificial.
-The materials used to manufacture these ropes are made from artificial fibers and chemicals.
+The materials used to manufacture these ropes are made from artificial fibres and chemicals.
 Examples include polyester and nylon.

 The most common types of natural and synthetic ropes and their characteristics include;

 Made from organic material that includes hemp, sisal, cotton, and manila.
 The types of ropes are named after the material they are made from; for instance, a rope made from hemp is known as a hemp rope.
 They usually have the characteristics listed below;

 - They can quickly get wet.